Martinomagnifico/reveal.js-simplemenu/README.md

 * **`menuclass`**: This option sets the classname of the menu.
 * **`activeclass`**: This option is the class an active menuitem gets.
 * **`activeelement`**: This option sets the element that gets the active class.
 Change it if you directly want to style the `a`, for example.
 * **`selectby`**: The selectby option finds the currently active vertical stack by this.
-By default, it selects by ID, but it can also be set to `name`.
-In that case, Simplemenu will compare the text content of your links to the name of the section.
+By default, it selects by ID, but it can also be set to `name` or `data-name`.
+In that case, Simplemenu will compare the text content of your links to the name (or data-name) of the section.
 * **`auto`**: If set to true, the auto option will auto-generate a menu by the names of the sections.